 Given an appropriate reward model, autonomous ultrasound scanning requires a policy that balances both exploration and exploitation for active viewpoint selection or informative path planning.
-Research on active viewpoint selection is concerned with agents that choose viewpoints which optimise the quality of the visual information they sense.
+Research on active viewpoint selection \citep{SRIDHARAN2010704} is concerned with agents that choose viewpoints which optimise the quality of the visual information they sense.
 Similarly, informative path planning involves an agent choosing actions that lead to observations which most decrease uncertainty in a model.
 Gaussian processes (GP) are frequently used for informative path planning because of their inclusion of uncertainty, data-efficiency, and flexibility as non-parametric models.

 \citet{binney2012branch} use GPs with a branch and bound algorithm, while \citet{cho2018informative} perform informative path planning using GP regression and a mutual information action selection criterion.
-More general applications of GPs to control include PILCO \cite{deisenroth2011pilco}, where models are optimised to learn policies for reinforcement learning control tasks, and the work of \citet{ling2016gaussian}, which introduces a GP planning framework that uses GP predictions in H-stage Bellman equations.
+More general applications of GPs to control include PILCO \citep{deisenroth2011pilco}, where models are optimised to learn policies for reinforcement learning control tasks, and the work of \citet{ling2016gaussian}, which introduces a GP planning framework that uses GP predictions in H-stage Bellman equations.

-These Bayesian optimisation schemes are well-established methods for optimisation of an unknown function, and have been applied to many problems in robotics including policy search \cite{7989380}, object grasping \cite{yi2016active}, and bipedal locomotion \cite{calandra2014}.
+These Bayesian optimisation schemes are well established methods for optimisation of an unknown function, and have been applied to many problems in robotics including policy search \citep{7989380}, object grasping \citep{yi2016active}, and bipedal locomotion \citep{calandra2014}.

 By generating policies dependent on predictions for both reward value and model uncertainty, Bayesian optimisation provides a mechanism for making control decisions that can both progress towards some task objective and acquire information to reduce uncertainty.
-GP’s and Bayesian optimisation are often used together, with a GP acting as the surrogate model for a Bayesian optimisation planner, as in the mobile robot path planning approaches of \cite{martinez2009bayesian} and \cite{6907763}.
+GP’s and Bayesian optimisation are often used together, with a GP acting as the surrogate model for a Bayesian optimisation planner, as in the mobile robot path planning approaches of \citet{martinez2009bayesian} and \citet{6907763}.
 Our work takes a similar approach, using GP-based Bayesian optimisation for path planning in conjunction with the proposed observation ranking reward model.